tagomoris/msgpack-inspect/README.md

     -r, --require LIB                ruby file path to require (to load ext type definitions) -h, --help                       Show this message
 ```

+`-r` option is available with rubygem version, and unavailable with mruby binary release.

 FILE is a file which msgpack binary stored.
 Specify `-` to inspect data from STDIN.
 This command shows the all data contained in specified format (YAML in default).